 Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

-There are also countless websites, shops, and pharmacies selling a wide range of PE products.
+There are also countless websites, adult stores and pharmacies selling a wide range of pills, sprays, gels and creams.

 But what scientific evidence is there that the different treatment options make a difference?

-In this article, I’ll be sharing the latest and most important research I’ve found.
-I hope it proves useful if you’re also interested in knowing what scientific research has proven to be effective.
+In this article, I’ll be sharing some of the key research I’ve found.
+Hopefully, you’ll find it useful if you’re also interested in knowing what scientific research has proven to be effective.

-- The new definitions of lifelong and acquired PE
+- The new definitions of lifelong and acquired premature ejaculation

 - SSRI antidepressants research